wandb/docs/docs/guides/launch/launch-view-jobs.md

    - **Duration**: Time, in seconds, it took to complete the job’s run.

 ## List jobs
 View a list of jobs that exist within a project with the W&B CLI.
-Use the wandb job list command and provide the name of the project and entity the launch job belongs to to the `--project` and `--entity` flags, respectively.
+Use the W&B job list command and provide the name of the project and entity the launch job belongs to the `--project` and `--entity` flags, respectively.

 ```bash
  wandb job list --entity your-entity --project project-name